Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Limbs destroyed.
 Cybernetics...neutered, somehow.
 Prey so powerful, they tore apart even the Augment-Betas with ease.
 The Alpha couldn’t move, couldn’t issue orders, could hardly *think--*

-An armored figure kicked a nearby corpse aside, and the Alpha felt the deck under its helpless body shake and bend as the Prey---not prey any more---stopped and considered its broken form.
+An armored figure kicked a nearby corpse aside, and the Alpha felt the deck under its helpless body shake and bend as the Prey - not prey any more - stopped and considered its broken form.

 Somehow, its translation implant was still almost working, in a glitchy way.
 Hunters rarely deigned to communicate with Prey, but understanding their language meant hearing their fear given voice… usually.